WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 WordPress will check for a file in that path with the format `${domain}-${locale}-${handle}.json` as the source of translations.
 Alternatively, instead of the registered handle you can use the md5 hash of the relative path of the file, `${domain}-${locale} in the form of ${domain}-${locale}-${md5}.json.`

 Using `make-json` automatically names the file with the md5 hash, so it is ready as-is.
-You could rename to use the handle, in this case would be `myguten-eo-myguten-script.json`.
+You could rename the file to use the handle instead, in which case the file name would be `myguten-eo-myguten-script.json`.

 ### Test Translations